Bold Ideas to Be “Popular” in the Trade Show World

 - Anyone can show up with a small popup.
-If you are hoping to stand out with a bigger presence, here are some useful pointers to help you decide if it’s time for a bigger display.
+If you are hoping to stand out with a bigger presence, decide if it’s time for a bigger display.

 - Interactive ideas could include a game with a digital scoreboard, photo booths or Snapchat filters.